-- 4.1.
-The rates and distributions above will be considered for review by the Management Committee every 3 years taking into account the CPI since the last review.
-The result of the review will be taken to state council for approval. - 4.2.
-The last review of this by-law occurred in July 2018, the next review will be due in July 2021.
+4.1.
+The rates and distributions above will be considered for review by the Management Committee once every 4-year state election cycle taking into account the CPI since the last review and timing the review to avoid the federal election cycle.
+The result of the review will be taken to state council for approval.